alexeyvolkoff/orbitdb-example/README.md

 # OrbitDB example
-Demonstrates data replication between Helia nodes using OrbitDB key-value database.
-Uses bootsrap for peer discovery, so at least one "seeding" node should run first to create database and print out its peerId.
+Demonstrating data replication between Helia nodes using the OrbitDB key-value database.
+Utilizing bootstrap for peer discovery, it is essential for at least one "seeding" node to run first, creating the database and printing out its PeerId.

 ### Prerequisites
 - Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.